cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-06-07-some-things-to-remember-before-acting-pretentiously.md

 Remember how hard it was for you to understand [KeogRemember that you (eventually) become the same as the people you are with.
 If you surround yourself with great people, you become great.
 Beware that the opposite is also true.
 Also, be grateful for all the people who helped you and influenced your work.
 Your family, friends, and PhD supervisor deserve a big chunk of the credit. _Acknowledging others is not only fair but also brings a lot of joy._

-[^1]: BTW, I don’t believe that throwing away shiny rocks is a good way to solve the fundamental problems of humanity.
-Instead, I support [effective altruism](https://www.effectivealtruism.org/), increasing opportunities, and creating a system that rewards good behavior.
-I also believe that the higher a person is in the social hierarchy, the more chances they have to create opportunities for others and make a larger impact.
-Thus, personal development is a driver for good.

-[^2]: I strongly believe in the possibilities of science as a life changer.
-Right now, there are many opportunities in academic research for people around the world to change their lives.
-In fact, pursuing academic research has changed my life!

-[^3]: Perhaps a good approach is to force ourselves to create something valuable from all the information we consume.
-I believe that by doing so, I'll eventually become more selective about what I spend my time on.
-This is because I'll be aware of the time I will need to invest later in creating something useful from it.tally different from others. _Personal viewpoints are always a matter of perspective._

 Remember, there is no silver bullet, and nothing truly worthwhile can be gained in this life without investing time and putting in a ton of hard work.
 Like when you thought others would solve your problems.
 For example, you believed for years that some family members would help you to emigrate, but that didn’t happen.
 It's good that you realized it and rectified it in time.
 Inaction tends to induce failure. _Fortunately, the path towards true success is largely within your control._

 Remember that action precedes motivation.
 Your human sight and misled perception of time are too limited to foresee the long-term results of your actions.
 It’s easy to underestimate the importance of small but incremental improvements. _The compounding effect of daily efforts is what makes great things happen._